johnsmith600/nsw_registration/README.md

--- Copyright (c) 2025 johnsmith600
+## Copyright (c) 2025 johnsmith600
--- Licensed: Free to use AS-IS (no modification, no redistribution, no resale).
+## Licensed: Free to use AS-IS (no modification, no redistribution, no resale).
--- See LICENSE file for full terms: https://github.com/johnsmith600/nsw_registration/blob/main/LICENSE
+## See LICENSE file for full terms: https://github.com/johnsmith600/nsw_registration/blob/main/LICENSE

 # NSW Registration (ESX/QBCore)

 Advanced New South Wales style vehicle registration for FiveM with ESX and QBCore support.

 ## Requirements
-- ox_lib (context/menu + notify)
+- ox_lib (notify)
 - oxmysql
 - One of: es_extended (v1.10+) or qb-core (latest)